Table of Contents

 - Angioimmunoblastic T cell lymphoma-like (AITL)

-- Hodgkin lymphoma-like: seen in early phase of some adult T cell lymphoma
+- Hodgkin lymphoma-like: seen in early phase of some adult T cell lymphomas

 - Leukemic pattern of infiltration with preservation or dilation of lymph node sinuses that contain malignant cells

-- Size or shape of the neoplastic cells or identification / classification of the above patterns does not impact the clinical course
+- Size or shape of the neoplastic cells or identification / classification as one of the patterns above does not impact the clinical course

 - Hyperparakeratosis is variably present in the overlying epidermis